 National Auslan Interpreter Booking and Payment Service (NABS)

-The Department of Social Services administers NABS to provide accredited Auslan (Australian Sign Language) interpreters to deaf Auslan users free of charge when they attend private medical consultations.
+The Department of Social Services administers NABS to provide accredited Auslan (Australian Sign Language) interpreters to deaf Auslan users free of charge for private medical consultations.

 NABS is currently delivered by Wesley Mission Queensland.

 To understand how the NDIS is operating during the pandemic, visit the Coronavirus (COVID-19) information and support section of the NDIS website.